How to get touch with us over the festive period

 5. Compliance with GDPR requirements

 The customer will almost certainly be the data controller for the purpose of personal data stored on the SaaS supplier’s servers.
-This could be anywhere in the world, including on subcontractor’s server.
+This could be anywhere in the world, including on the subcontractor’s server.
 This inevitably means that personal data processed by the SaaS product is within the customer’s responsibility but outside of its direct control.

 Find out more